Thursday, September 10, 2020

 3. Capacity of the national economy to absorb new money coming in: In case of a recession or high unemployment scenario, the economy can absorb the stimulus.
 But if the economy is at full capacity (i.e. everyone who wants a good job has one and so production/consumption is already at its max), attempting to stimulate the economy with more money or public sector projects will not yield good results but will result in inflation.

 There may be other factors.
 But I'd like to keep it simple with focus on these three areas.
-MMT proponents say that as long as these three areas are managed carefully, you can stimulate as much as you want to grow a country.
-So, when someone proposes free healthcare or college education or childcare for the whole country, you shouldn't ask how will you pay for it because we may be paying for it already in an indirect way by not having enough health people or college graduates or worry free parents working away.
-Presuming that the country has its own sovereign currency, we should instead what level of inflation will this take us to and is the system/population/economy big enough to absorb the stimulus to become more productive in the long run.
+MMT proponents say that as long as these three areas are managed carefully, you can stimulate the economy as much as you want to grow a country.
+So, when someone proposes free healthcare or college education or childcare for the whole country, you shouldn't ask how will you pay for it because we may be paying for it already in an indirect way by not having enough healthy people or college graduates or worry-free parents working away.
+Presuming that the country has its own sovereign currency, we should instead ask what level of inflation this will lead us to, and is the system/population/economy big enough to absorb the stimulus to become more productive in the long run.

-In the country where you are living, is national debt and annual budgetary deficit discussed and understood by people in general or by your friends circle?
+In the country where you live, is national debt and annual budgetary deficit discussed and understood by people in general or by your friends' circle?
 PLMK what you think.